Freedom Of The Will Or The Extent Of Its Control

 in the pursuit of some distant ideal.

-LIMITATIONS OF THE WILL.--Just how far the will can go in its control,
+THE WILL.--Just how far the will can go in its control,

 just how far man is a free moral agent, has long been one of the mooted